-This course is an online general chemistry course for science majors and students in preprofessional health studies.
-It includes the following topics: matter and measurement; atoms, molecules, and ions; mole mass relationships in chemistry, reactions in aqueous solution; thermochemistry; electronic structure and the periodic table; periodic trends; chemical bonding; molecular geometry and bonding theory; gas laws; and intermolecular forces.
+This course is an online course for students who are not chemistry majors.
+It includes the following topics: matter and measurement; solutions, kinetics, equilibrium, acid-base properties in solution, chemical thermodynamics, and electrochemistry.
 Historical and current developments in chemistry as well as real-world problems that chemists address will be incorporated into the course.